rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-3/Exercise-3.md

             name: build-push
             kind: ClusterTask
     ...
+    -->
-We will wait for the rest of the Class to complete the exercise and move on to [Exercise 3](../Exercise-3/Exercise-3.md)
+We will wait for the rest of the class to complete the exercise and move on to [Exercise 4](../Exercise-4/Exercise-4.md)